pieces-app/documentation/README.md

 * [Website](https://code.pieces.app)
 * [Release Notes](https://code.pieces.app/updates)

-## Contributing
+## How to Contribute

+### Prerequisites

+You will need `pnpm` installed on your machine.
+You can install it using npm: `npm install -g pnpm`.

-### Installation
+### Install Dependencies

 ```
 $ pnpm install
 ```

-### Local Development
+### Run Locally

 ```
 $ pnpm run start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command starts a local development server and opens up a browser window on http://localhost:3000.
+Changes are reflected live without having to restart the server.

 ### Build